gem/oq-engine/doc/getting-started/installation-instructions/windows.rst

 installed, you can skip ahead to `Install OpenQuake Engine Components <#install-components>`__

-Press Next to continue, you will be presented with a reminder message:
+Press Next to continue.
+You will be presented with a reminder message:

 .. image:: _images/windows/06_Stop_Processes.png

-Stop processes

 Once you have stopped any running OpenQuake Engine processes and closed all associated files, press OK to continue.
-The uninstaller will now remove the previous OpenQuake engine installation, this may take some time to complete:
+The uninstaller will now remove the previous OpenQuake engine installation.
+This may take some time to complete:

 .. image:: _images/windows/07_Uninstalling.png

-Uninstaller running
 Once finished, the uninstaller will look like this:

 .. image:: _images/windows/08_Uninstall_Complete.png

-Uninstaller completed
 Press the “Close” button to close the uninstaller.

 .. _install-components: